Mekong River Delta:

 I sat quietly, until a small vendor passed by and handed me a pandan steamed bun.
 As I bit through the tender green exterior, warm salted egg cream oozed into my mouth.
 The sweetness balanced the savory richness so perfectly, I momentarily forgot the camera-happy tourists floating nearby.

-Suddenly, the market was no longer a show—it was a kitchen, a home, and a way of life.
+Suddenly, the floating market was no longer a show—it was a kitchen, a home, and a way of life.
 Moreover, the people here weren’t performing.
 They were simply living, feeding, and surviving—just as they always had.

 If you visit, arrive early.
 Be still.
 And, if you’re lucky, the river might open up to you too.

-Floating Market And Steamed Bun
+Floating Market And Steamed Bun At The Mekong River Delta

 Sacred Curries in a Khmer Temple

-Later that week, while wandering further from the city center, I stumbled upon a Khmer temple.
+Later that week, while I was wandering further from the city center, I stumbled upon a Khmer temple.
 Its golden spires shimmered in the heat, while dragons coiled around the pillars in silent grace.
 Because it was midday, the grounds were quiet—except for the soft sounds of lunch being shared.

 To my surprise, I was invited to join.